 Garlic (Allium sativum L.) originated in Central Asia.
 Its plant has been used as a flavoring agent and traditional medicine since time immemorial.
-It is known not only for its flavor but also for its digestive properties (1).
+It is known not only for its flavor but also for its aid in digestion (1).

-Garlic is used as a diuretic, diaphoretic, expectorant, and stimulant.
-The plant has been used to treat tuberculosis, cough, and cold in ancient medicine.
+Garlic is used as a diuretic, diaphoretici XA substance to induce excessive sweating. , expectoranti XA medicine used to clear mucus from the airway to relieve congestion and treat cough. , and stimulanti XAny substance that increases the activity of central nervous system. .
+The plant has been used to treat tuberculosisi XA contagious infectious disease caused by Mycobacterium tuberculosis bacteria affecting the lungs. , cough, and cold in ancient medicine.
 Extracts of garlic have shown broad-spectrum antibacterial and antifungal activity as well (1).

 10 Benefits Of Garlic Oil For Health And Wellness

 From clearing up a chronic ear infection to boosting your immunity, garlic oil offers many benefits.
-It can control hypertension and relieve toothache too.
+It may control hypertension, maintain blood pressure, and relieve toothache.
 Find out how and why below.

 Platelet aggregation is one of the first steps in the formation of blood clots.
 When these clots occur in your coronary or cerebral arteries, it can lead to myocardial infarction or ischemic stroke.
-A garlic-rich diet can prevent platelet aggregation or thrombosis (3).
+A garlic-rich diet provides nutrition that can prevent platelet aggregation or thrombosis (7).

 Garlic oil can penetrate the membranes of fungal organelles.
-Microscopic observations have revealed how garlic oil damages fungal mitochondria and vacuoles.
-It alters the expression of certain essential genes that are involved in basic regulatory functions and pathogenicity of fungi (5).
+Microscopic observations have revealed that garlic oil damages fungal mitochondria and vacuoles.
+It alters the expression of certain essential genes that are involved in basic regulatory functions and pathogenicity of fungi (9).

-Arachidonic acid is a precursor of several anti-inflammatory compounds like prostaglandins.
+Arachidonic acid is a precursor of several anti-inflammatory compounds, like prostaglandins.
 Garlic oil has been proven to be a potent inhibitor of arachidonic acid.
-It may also inhibit the enzymes involved in the synthesis of prostaglandins and other eicosanoids (10).
+It may also inhibit the enzymes involved in the synthesis of prostaglandins and other eicosanoids (11).